kazuki43zoo/demo-application/README.md

 ## 4.2.
 Login(Authenticate)

 In this application, authentication realize using the `DaoAuthenticationProvider` of spring-security.
-`DaoAuthenticationProvider` has authenticate by using the user information that are loaded from the database.<br>
+`DaoAuthenticationProvider` has authenticate by using the user information that are loaded from the data store.<br>
 In `DaoAuthenticationProvider`, be able to check for the status of loaded user.
 Actually checking contents are following.

 | No | Checking content | Specification in this application |